kubesonde/kubesonde/README.md

 ### 1. Start the kubernetes engine

 You can run kubernetes on the cloud, bare-metal or via minikube or kind.
-### 2. Run the app to test
+### 2. Install the app to test

-Run the application you want to test (e.g., `helm install wordpress bitnami/wordpress`).
+Install the application you want to test (e.g., `helm install wordpress bitnami/wordpress`).
 Make sure that the app is running with no errors.

 ### 3. Install Kubesonde